 There are families where each generation will have those that suffer from: alcoholism, drug addiction, poverty, stealing, lying, violence, child molesting, promiscuity, mental illness, fear, feelings of inferiority, suicide, as well as many illnesses.

-Exodus 20:5-6 (NIV) is one of the best known scriptures about generational curses:
+Exodus 20:5-6 (NIV) presents the best reference to generational curses: